aws-samples/aws-mgn-launchtemplate-manager/target-templates-update/README.md

     Copy launch configuration/settings from the source server or launch configuration json file to update launch configuration of target servers.
 Without this option, only launch template is updated

+5. `--copy-post-launch-settings`

+    Copy post launch configuration/settings from the source server to update post launch configuration of target servers.

 5. `--launch-settings-file launch_configuration.json`

     Copy launch configuration/settings from the file